 The dancer takes a few steps ahead and pauses, readying herself for the movement.
 She assumes a posture with her arms raised towards her shoulders, palms closed and thumbs pointed inward, her face a canvas of concentration and devotion.
 She gracefully stamps her right foot and her left foot in succession and moves her torso downwards.
 She touches the ground with her fingertips and brings them in contact with her closed eyes.
 She moves her arms in a circular motion, joining her palms over her head, gradually bringing them down to her chest, as if in prayer.
 This is the Namaskaram, the obeisance every dancer pays before they begin a performance in the classical south Indian tradition of Bharata Natyam.
 It is meant to offer the dancer’s respects to the gods, the teachers and the audience whilst humbly asking Mother Earth for permission to stamp on her during the course of her dance.

-After each of them performs their Namaskaram and are ready to begin their practice, the dancers form an orderly pattern on the floor and start rehearsing their moves, many of which involve making symbolic gestures with their hands (Mudras), head, neck and eye movements (Bhedas).
+After each of them performs their Namaskaram and are ready to begin their practice, the dancers form an orderly pattern on the floor and start rehearsing their moves, many of which involve making Mudras - symbolic gestures with their hands and Bhedas - a combination of head, neck and eye movements.
 The elderly couple at the head of the class looks on in concentration, their palms and feet moving subtly to the rhythms, almost involuntarily.
 Shanta Dhananjayan and her husband Vannadil Pudiyavettil Dhananjayan, one of the most revered dance couples in India, are hard at work, in the process of passing on their wisdom to younger minds and souls in a class at Bharata Kalanjali, a school for Indian Classical Dance in Chennai.

-Bharata Natyam is an art of balance, a sublime union of the feminine elements of grace and beauty (Lasya) and the masculine elements of energy and force (Tandava).
+Bharata Natyam is an art of balance, a sublime union of Lasya, the feminine elements of grace and beauty and Tandava, the masculine elements of energy and force.
 And the Dhananjayans are a living and breathing example of their art, every move of theirs exuding a sense of togetherness, in thought, spirit and action.